 6. The Hands-on Room Is Fun, Even for Adults

 A sizable Hands-on Room, or playroom, is located next to the Electronic Instruments section.
-While it is targeted at children, adults are more than welcome to try their hand at the different instruments available.
+While it is intended for children, adults are more than welcome to try their hand at the different instruments available.

 7. Lecture Concerts and Workshops

-© 2019 Kuan Leong Yong
+© 2019 Ced Yong